vmware-tanzu/asset-relocation-tool-for-kubernetes/README.md

 ### Rules

-Chart Mover uses a rules file to determine how to rewrite the image.
+Relok8s uses a rules file to determine how to rewrite the image.

 ```yaml
 ---